-In 2018, the Centers for Disease Control and Prevention (CDC) released a new estimate that increased the prevalence of ASD to 1 in 59 children in the United States.
-This represents a 15% increase from an estimate two years previous of 1 in 68 children.
+In 2018, the Centers for Disease Control and Prevention (CDC) released a new estimate that increased the prevalence of ASD to one in 59 children in the United States.
+This represents a 15% increase from an estimate two years previous of one in 68 children.

-Unfortunately, we do not definitively know the root cause of autism.
-However, we do know there is no single cause.
-Scientists believe both genetic and environmental influences likely play a role in the development of ASD.
-These influences appear to increase the risk a child will develop autism.
-But it is important to note that an increased risk is not the same as cause.
-For example, some gene changes currently associated with autism can also be found in people who don’t have ASD.
-Similarly, not everyone exposed to an environmental risk factor for ASD will develop the disorder.
+It is important to note that an increased risk is not the same as cause.
+Some gene changes currently associated with autism can also be found in people who don’t have ASD.
+Not everyone exposed to an environmental risk factor for ASD will develop the disorder.
 In fact, most will not.

 Genetic risk factors: